paweusz/ladio/docs/backlog.md

 To do
 -----
-* Make 'Catalog' tab remember last location so user don't have to traverse whole directory to get to place where he was before.
-Swap recent and catalog items.
-  Remember last open tab.

 * Home tab.
 Also think out application name and change branding.
 Find icon for app.
 Put note that it's alpha version.

 * Install application in Google Play